CliveTran/clivetran.xyz/static/useful-tips-that-will-make-your-life-easier-as-a-developer.md

 * ##### Make sure to understand things what you do to the very core

     Don't underestimate the importance of fundamental knowledge.
-Don't just ask "what's the solution for this problem?"
-You also want to know "why" and "how".
+Don't just ask, 'What's the solution to this problem?'
+You also want to know 'why' and 'how.'
 What does it bring to the table?
 How does it actually work?
-If you can explain complex knowledge to a 5-year-old kid, then you know you have a deep/comprehensive understanding of it.
+If you can explain complex knowledge to a 5-year-old kid, then you know you have a deep and comprehensive understanding of it.

 * ##### Don't live with a broken window

-    If something has been done improperly - whether it be bad code or some hack/cheat in the codebase - take action on it ASAP.
+    If something has been done improperly, whether it is bad code or some hack/cheat in the codebase, take action on it as soon as possible.
 Don't leave it there and comfort yourself with the _"don't touch it if it works"_ mindset.
-By doing so, problems will not pile up, and your life will be easier. (from [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X).)
+By doing so, problems will not pile up, and your life will be easier (from [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X).)